Key Contributor: Isabelle Bay, Chartered Physiotherapist

 What is Osteopenia?

 Osteopenia is the stage before Osteoporosis where the bone density is lower than what it should be but not low enough to be classed as Osteoporosis.
-Osteopenia may not necessarily lead to Osteoporosis and things like diet and exercise can reduce the risk of developing it.
-Bone strengthening medication can also be provided by a doctor depending on the risk level of bones breaking.
+Osteopenia may not necessarily lead to Osteoporosis and things like diet, exercise and lifestyle changes can reduce the risk of developing it.

 What are the causes of Osteoporosis?